doingandlearning/gatsby-blog/content/wiki/Webmentions/getting-started.md

 ## Getting page level webmentions

 - Generate and put the post’s URL into context from gatsby-node.js
-- Filter the allWebMentionEntry with the URL aka &ldquo;the permalink&rdquo;
+- Filter the allWebMentionEntry with the URL aka "the permalink"
   - I just used the URL and added it to the createPages I already had.
 - This is taken from Knut&rsquo;s walk-through: